anatol-grabowski/cra-node-monorepo/README.md

   - `paths` require `react-app-alias-ex` for aliases to work with **CRA**
     - comments should be removed from tsconfigs for compatibility with `react-app-alias-ex`
   - `noEmit` shoud be true for **CRA** (should be true if tsc is used only for typechecking)
+  - `outDir` controlled by webpack, left for compatibility wiht tsc
 - nestjs for DI
   - `@nestjs/common` - DI primitives (Module, Provider, Injectable)
     - requires `reflect-metadata`